-So you’ve baked the perfect batch of chewy cookies.
+So you’ve baked the perfect batch of chewy double chocolate chip cookies.
 How do you keep them that way?

 I keep my cookies in an airtight cookie jar and to keep them nice and soft, I place a piece of white bread in there with them.
 The cookies absorb the moisture from the bread, helping keep them chewy longer.